rakesh2gnit/richtexteditorandroid/README.md

  - `toHtml()` export as HTML file.

-If you want to get more control of the editable text, just extend MyRichEditText to get all protected method.
+If you want to get more control of the editable text, just extend RichEditor to get all protected method.

 #### Custom